-San Lorenzo Gold Corp. was formed by the amalgamation of Tailwind Capital Corporation, a capital pool corporation, and Kairos Metals Corp., a private, reporting issuer exploration company with three mineral exploration properties in Chile, on December 16, 2020.
-The Corporation was incorporated pursuant to the provisions of the Business Corporations Act (Alberta).
-San Lorenzo is an exploration company whose principal business is the acquisition and development of mineral properties in Chile.
-Terry Walker, Vice President of Exploration, P.Geo., acts as the Corporation's "Qualified Person" as defined in National Instrument 43-101 and has reviewed the technical disclosure in this MD&A.
+San Lorenzo Gold Corp. was formed by the amalgamation of Tailwind Capital Corporation, a capital pool corporation ("Tailwind"), and Kairos Metals Corp., ("Kairos") a private exploration company holding mineral exploration properties in Chile, on December 16, 2020 pursuant to the provisions of the Business Corporations Act (Alberta).
+San Lorenzo is an exploration company whose principal business is the acquisition, exploration and development of mineral properties in Chile.